(Don’t feel like reading this post? Watch the video instead!)

 #8 Choose foods rich in Antioxidants

 Colorful fruits, like berries, artichokes, and kale, are especially rich in antioxidants.
 Antioxidants bind to substances that can cause inflammation in the body and have healing properties which are critical to reversing insulin resistance.
-The “Breakfast recipe Collection” is full of foods that are rich in antioxidants to start your day off right!

 #9 Herbs and spices